siph/resume-md/README.md

 # Resume-md

 This project allows you to write and maintain your resume in markdown.
 GitHub Actions is used to generate stylized PDF and HTML files based on `resume.md` and `style.css`.
-The stylized files are found as artifacts in the actions tab, the HTML file is also deployed as a static website using GitHub Pages.
+The stylized files are found as outputs in the `Releases` section, the HTML file is also deployed as a static website using GitHub Pages.

 This project is useful for anyone looking to create a professional-looking resume quickly and easily, and is especially beneficial for those with technical backgrounds who are familiar with markdown.
 With this project, you can focus on the content of your resume rather than worrying about formatting and deployment.

 ## Usage